TACC/Lmod/docs/source/140_deprecating_modules.rst

 it uses the first match it finds.
 So you might want to place the module pattern from specific to general in the admin file.

+Also some care may be necessary for `.' as it matches every character so you might have to change the `.' to `%.' to match the actual period.

 The message can be as many lines as you like.
 The message ends with a blank line.
 Below is an example::